Along the Amalfitani Coast by Boat and Coast Road Bus

 You can really see just how rugged this peninsula is.
 Operation Avalanche, the Allied landings in 1943 were south of Salerno because that was a practical place to come ashore.
 This coastline would have been an almost impossible location to assault and move inland.
-Click here to see my pictures from the 1943 landing beaches.

 There are great views all along the way!

 La Costiera, the Coast Road to Salerno

 This is the rear and front of a ticket for the bus line along la Costiera, the narrow coast road.
 It's officially known as Italian highway SS163.

 Here is a relatively low section of the coast road, where it runs just above the water line.
 In places it runs about 200 meters above the shore, running along a very narrow and twisting ledge with what seems like next to no barrier to keep the bus from going off the edge and probably making it almost to the water in one drop.